Optimal Calibration of the Endpoint-corrected Hilbert Transform: Introduction

 More recently, the ecHT has been applied to the real-time tracking of phases in a variety of biological signals, including essential tremor and alpha or theta rhythms.
 In these applications, the ecHT has enabled phase-locked stimulation using wearable EEG systems, and has thus served to demonstrate phase-dependent modulation of evoked responses during wakefulness and sleep~\cite{bresslerWearableEEGSystem2023,bresslerRandomizedControlledTrial2024,harlowIndividualizedClosedLoopAcoustic2024,hebronClosedloopAuditoryStimulation2024,jaramilloClosedloopAuditoryStimulation2024,vinao-carlJustPhaseCausal2024}.
 Busch et al.~\cite{buschRealtimePhaseAmplitude2022} observed that the ecHT introduces a distinctive phase shift and Liufu et al.~\cite{liufuOptimizingRealtimePhase2025} conducted a comprehensive evaluation of the ecHT across various signals.
 Their study revealed that the ecHT consistently delivers the most accurate and precise phase-locked outputs among several real-time methods.
 They also found that performance is strongly influenced by signal-to-noise ratio (SNR), amplitude and frequency variability, and window length.\\

-Beyond the ecHT, a variety of other real-time phase estimators have been proposed, including adaptive-filtering approaches~\cite{zrennerRealtimeEEGdefinedExcitability2018,shirinpourExperimentalEvaluationMethods2020}, waveform-based and spectrogram-based methods~\cite{shirinpourExperimentalEvaluationMethods2020,kimEEGPhaseCan2023,madsenNoTracePhase2019}, state-space models~\cite{onojimaStateinformedStimulationApproach2021,wodeyarStateSpaceModeling2021,wodeyarDifferentMethodsEstimate2023,makarovaHardwareenabledLowLatency2025}, resonance-based loops~\cite{santostasiPhaselockedLoopPrecisely2016,rosenblumRealtimeEstimationPhase2021,buschRealtimePhaseAmplitude2022,choDevelopmentEvaluationRealTime2024} and learned predictors~\cite{liuNovelRealtimePhase2025}.
+Beyond the ecHT, a variety of other real-time phase estimators have been proposed, including adaptive filtering approaches~\cite{zrennerRealtimeEEGdefinedExcitability2018,shirinpourExperimentalEvaluationMethods2020}, waveform-based and spectrogram-based methods~\cite{madsenNoTracePhase2019,shirinpourExperimentalEvaluationMethods2020,kimEEGPhaseCan2023}, state-space models~\cite{onojimaStateinformedStimulationApproach2021,wodeyarStateSpaceModeling2021,wodeyarDifferentMethodsEstimate2023,makarovaHardwareenabledLowLatency2025}, resonance-based loops~\cite{santostasiPhaselockedLoopPrecisely2016,rosenblumRealtimeEstimationPhase2021,buschRealtimePhaseAmplitude2022,choDevelopmentEvaluationRealTime2024}, and learned predictors~\cite{mcintoshEstimationPhaseEEG2020,liuNovelRealtimePhase2025}.
 Comparative studies suggest that many of these methods can achieve reliable phase tracking under appropriate conditions~\cite{shirinpourExperimentalEvaluationMethods2020,fersterBenchmarkingRealTimeAlgorithms2022}.
 State-space and resonance-based approaches can provide good tracking and handle several non-stationarities, but they typically require model fitting or careful parameter tuning.
 Spectral and time-frequency methods offer high flexibility across frequencies; however, their finite analysis window introduces a fundamental trade-off between temporal and frequency resolution.
 Waveform-based predictors also face real-time constraints: filter design and window length must be balanced to achieve an optimal combination of computational speed, latency, and phase-estimation accuracy.
 Learned predictors can adapt flexibly, but they require substantial training data and are more difficult to analyse theoretically.
-In this context, ecHT is a low-complexity, FFT-based method that is easy to implement and run in real time.
-Its errors can be analysed in closed form, as shown below.\\
+In this context, ecHT is a low-complexity, FFT-based method that is easy to implement and run in real time.\\